Exhibitions

 TEx@ATA

-Through a generous donation from The Laffer Curatorial Program, we are able to offer TEx@ATA (Tapestry Exhibit at American Tapestry Alliance) Several exhibitions are curated each year for this online gallery.
+Through a generous donation from The Laffer Curatorial Program, we can offer TEx@ATA (Tapestry Exhibit at American Tapestry Alliance).
+Several exhibitions are curated each year for this online gallery.
 Shows vary in content; some are based on a theme, and others present the work of a single artist.
 The curator for each show develops the concept and works closely with the artists who are featured.

 With this opportunity, we are able to provide a stipend to outstanding curators interested in designing an exhibition of the highest caliber.
 Such shows are characterized by a tight cohesive theme and highlight artists who not only exhibit technical and aesthetic excellence in the tapestry medium, but also work in a more conceptual manner, or stretch the definition of tapestry.
 An essay written by the curator interprets the work within a broad artistic context.
 For more information about Laffer curatorship, contact info(at)americantapestryalliance.org.